 1. Your name, *your title that everyone will understand/what it is you do, and your company affiliation.

 2. One sentence identifying your target client, target client's desired result, and unwanted or inconvenient steps you help the client avoid so he/she can achieve that desired result.

 Let's check out how this looks:

 1. NAME, TITLE, AND COMPANY: My name is Bridgett McGowen, and I am a professional speaker at BMcTALKS.

-2. TARGET CLIENT, DESIRED RESULT(S), AND INCONVENIENT STEP(S): I help professional women who want to speak with power and impact but who don't want to waste time reading books and watching videos that can't give them real and honest feedback on their presentation skills.
+2. TARGET CLIENT, DESIRED RESULT(S), AND INCONVENIENT STEP(S): I help professional women who want to speak with power and executive presence but who do not want to waste time reading books and watching videos that cannot give them real and honest feedback on their presentation skills.
 (This sentence is said in chunks so the audience really hears it.)

 3. NAME AND COMPANY: Bridgett McGowen of BMcTALKS.